Nature Reserve Coordinator - Shoreham Beach

 - You must be able to communication clearly and succinctly in meetings, emails and on the phone.
 And able to get a plan down on paper (or digitally!)

-You don’t need to live on Shoreham Beach.
+You don’t need to live on Shoreham Beach itself but you should be living within easy travelling distance.

 Fantastic opportunity to gain CV experience if that's of interest to you.